Updated: 17 Jan 2020

 I have written a few articles in the past that toy with the ideas of changing visibility and text colour based on selection.
 I started to wonder if it was possible to make a visual appear (or not) based on a selection from the user.
 There is no out of the box way to do that today.
 It is possible to use bookmarks to show an hide an object, but the user must click a specific button to do this.
 I want the user to be able to interact with a report and see (or not see) a chart based on some valid selection across the report.
 Microsoft is already working on building expression based formatting across the breadth of Power BI however as of now the only item you can change is the header in a chart and more recently the background in a card.

 My solution to solve this problem involves.

-- Write a measure that returns either the background colour or “transparent” based on the user selection, and set that to conditionally format the colours of the Treemap.
+- Write a measure that returns either the background colour or “transparent” based on the user selection, and set that to conditionally format the background colour of the card.

 I have a sample report below.
 I want the matrix on the right to appear if the user selects an item in the category slicer on the left.
 If there is nothing selected in the slicer, I don’t want to see the matrix at all, but instead see some instructions on what to do.

 The key to this solution is the expression based formatting of colours using DAX.
 As I described in my article about conditional based text colours linked above, you can set the result of a measure as being any HEX colour you want using conditional colour formatting.
 But as it turns out, you can change the transparency of a HEX colour like #FFFFFF by adding an optional additional 2 characters to the end (00 being 100% transparent).
 So while #FFFFFF is white, #FFFFFF00 is 100% transparent (white).

-The next trick was to have a box that I could colour white or transparent – enter the Treemap
+The next trick was to have a box that I could colour white or transparent – enter the Card.